dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

    serviceaccount "calico-kube-controllers" created
    ```

-   > **Note**: At this point, you should have a fully functional kubernetes cluster with calico.
-Confirm that you now have the node(s) `STATUS` as `Ready` using the command: `kubectl get nodes`
-   {: .alert .alert-info}

-   Now, continuing onto setting up the CNX manager(ui) and the CNX apiserver.

 1. Considering its a single node cluster, remove the taints on the master so that pods can be scheduled on it.

    ```